 1. Charge Laptop With a USB

 Your laptop likely has a few USB ports.
 You need to understand that there are different USB ports, and you cannot use all of them to charge up your laptop.
-If you have type A USB ports on your laptop, then you will not be able to use these for charging.
+For example, if you have type A USB ports on your laptop, you will not be able to use these for charging.
 The reason is that they can only output power and not receive it from another device.

 A lot of modern laptops have type B and type C USB ports.
 This is really good news, as you can use these ports to send power to your laptop.
 Check to see what type of USB ports your laptop has.
 If it has type B or C, you can connect these to another device and charge your laptop because they accept power.